-The McMinnville, Ore., pop-rock sibling trio combat ticking clocks, ringing phones, clicking pens, popping gum and tapping fingernails in small cramped office in the Regular Routine building.
+The McMinnville, Ore., pop-rock sibling trio combats ticking clocks, ringing phones, clicking pens, popping gum and tapping fingernails in small cramped office in the Regular Routine building.
 It makes the carpeted cubicles in “Office Space’s” fictitious Initech look prestigious and inviting.

 Once the chorus of obnoxious office sounds crescendo, Joshua Humlie (keys, drums, vocals), Bethany Blanchard (bass, vocals) and Manny Humlie (guitar, vocals) quickly throw papers, break coffee cups and toss computer monitors in revolt.
 They represent a recurring fantasy for those wanting to combat corporate drudgery.